Tag Archives: Larry Holmes

 During his 19-year pro career, Mercer compiled a 36-7-1 (26 Kos) cov ntaub ntawv, defeating four world champions in Damiani, Morrison, Tim Witherspoon thiabOssie Ocasio.
 Five of his eight career losses were to world championsLennox LewisWladimir Klitschko,Larry HolmesEvander Holyfield thiabShannon Briggs

-“Ray represents everything that makes USA Boxing proud,"Hais tiasChris Cugliari, USA Boxing Alumni Association Director.
+“Ray represents everything that makes USA Boxing proud,"Hais tiasChris cugliari, USA Boxing Alumni Association Director.
 “As an Army veteran, Olympic kub medalist, and heavyweight champion of the world, he has demonstrated excellence and professionalism that reflects the best of what USA Boxing has to offer.”

-USA Boxing Alumni Association
+Tebchaws USA Boxing Alumni Koom Tes

 The USA Boxing Alumni Association is open to anyone who has a love for boxing and would like to stay connected with amateur boxing.
 Members are granted access to a wide variety of special events hosted by the Alumni Association, including its annual USA Boxing Alumni Association Hall of Fame reception.